Sor-Sopheak/I4-Internship-POS_System/README.md

 # I4-Internship-POS_System

-It contains branches: Nest.js, Vue.js, and Flutter.
+It contains branches: Nestjs, Vuejs, and Flutter.

 In this project
   - Nest.js is used for the server